-Risks identified in our Audit Plan Commentary Creditors are understated (Completeness) We performed the following work: documented our understanding of the control processes in place and performed walk through testing to gain assurance that in-year controls were operating in accordance with our documented understanding. obtained the listings required for testing to identify unrecorded liabilities including a review of post year end bank payments.
-Performed an analytical review of operating expenses recorded and tested a sample to invoices to gain assurance that expenditure has occurred and has been correctly classified.
-Conclusion Our audit work in this area is in progress.
-To date, we have not identified any issue in respect of this risk.
-Subject to the conclusion of the remaining audit work in this area and the satisfactory completion of outstanding work set out on page 3, there are currently no matters to draw to the attention of the Audit Committee in respect of the identified risk.
-Dilapidation and External decoration Provisions We performed the following work: gained an understanding of the accounting estimates and any critical judgements applied by management and consider their reasonableness with regard to corroborative evidence evaluated the rationale for any changes noted in the methodology used to calculate the estimate reviewed the calculations to ensure that they are fairly stated within the financial statements. • undertook procedures to confirm the reasonableness of significant increase or decrease to the provision in year.
+Risks identified in our Audit Plan Commentary Creditors are understated (Completeness) We performed the following work: documented our understanding of the control processes in place and performed walk through testing to gain assurance that in-year controls were operating in accordance with our documented understanding. obtained the listings required for testing to identify unrecorded liabilities including a review of post year end bank payments. • performed an analytical review of operating expenses recorded and tested a sample to invoices to gain assurance that expenditure has occurred and has been correctly classified.
+Conclusion Our audit work is complete and we have not identified any issues in respect of this risk.
+There are no material issues arising to draw to the attention of the audit committee in respect of the identified risk.
+Dilapidation and External decoration Provisions We performed the following work: gained an understanding of the accounting estimates and any critical judgements applied by management and consider their reasonableness with regard to corroborative evidence • evaluated the rationale for any changes noted in the methodology used to calculate the estimate • reviewed the calculations to ensure that they are fairly stated within the financial statements. • undertook procedures to confirm the reasonableness of significant increase or decrease to the provision in year.
 Conclusion Our audit work is complete and we have not identified any issues in respect of this risk.
 There are no material issues arising to draw to the attention of the audit committee in respect of the identified risk